Porges/ways-to-play/src/games/sampen/index.md

 ### <span lang="jav-Latn">Thothit Banyuwangi</span>

-This similar game is played in Banyuwangi, East Java.
+This similar game named <span lang="jav-Latn" class="noun aka">Thothit</span> is played in Banyuwangi, East Java.
 It is different from other games called {% gameref thothit %}.[@JavaanseKaartspelen p.
 74]

 A single deck of 60 cards is used, and it is played by up to seven players.